-- 171. Non-hazardous construction waste will generate on the construction area and will be collected by contractor's workers.
+- 262. Non-hazardous construction waste will generate on the construction area and will be collected by Construction Company (CC)'s workers.
 Storage of such wastes in area close to settlement and untimely or improper disposal may impact on air quality, dust generation and disturbance of neighboring settlements.
-In addition, waste from packing materials and woods also will be generated. - 172.
-Inert construction waste will be accumulated during the earth works.
-Such waste includes excess ground, bricks, concrete debris. - 173.
-Non-hazardous construction waste shall be managed according to the waste management plan approved by the MEPA.
+In addition, waste from packing materials and woods also will be generated. - 263.
+Non-hazardous construction waste shall be managed according to the project specific waste management plan.
 Inert construction waste can be used for backfilling activities according to written agreement with local authority.
-All other types of non-hazardous waste must be disposed on the landfill according to the written agreement with landfill management unit. - 174.
-Disposal of construction wastes both on the sites and at the temporary storage facilities has to meet the following requirements: - Place of disposal of the waste must be enclosed; - The waste must not have access to drainage water; - Waste must be immediately removed from the working sites; - Waste can be transferred only to a certified contractor. - 175.
-Municipal solid wastes and waste waters will be generated at the construction and camp sites.
-Mainly this is rubbish, plastic or glass bottles, glasses, waste food, etc. Improper wastes management may cause the spread of infectious diseases, emergence of insects and parasites in construction camp sites.
-In addition, it may lead to conflict with local population. - 176.
+All other types of non-hazardous waste must be disposed on the landfill according to the written agreement with landfill management unit.
+Most probably all inert waste will be used at the site for backfilling purposes. - 264.
+Disposal of construction wastes both on the sites and at the temporary storage facilities has to meet the following requirements: - Place of disposal of the waste must be enclosed; - The waste must not have access to drainage water; - Waste must be immediately removed from the working sites; - Waste can be transferred only to a certified Construction Company (CC). - 265.
+Municipal solid wastes and waste waters will be generated at the construction/camp site.
+Mainly this is rubbish, plastic or glass bottles, glasses, waste food, etc. Improper wastes management may cause the spread of infectious diseases, emergence of insects and parasites in construction/camp site.
+In addition, it may lead to conflict with local population. - 266.
 Municipal waste should be collected both by the specially assigned personnel and the workshop workers on the area.
-The waste will place into 0.24 m plastic containers and a local Sanitary Service will take it to landfill.
-The following should be taken into account: - Generation of dust should be avoided; - Plastic containers should be closed to prevent spread of the smell and also to avoid contact of rodents and insects with the waste. - The personnel involved in the handling of hazardous and non-hazardous waste will undergo specific training in waste handling, treatment and storage; - Burning of waste on any construction site is forbidden with the exception of stub and small branches from felled trees and bushes, which is better to be burned in order to avoid pest dissemination.
+Approximate total amount of municipal waste is 1200 kg per year.
+The waste will be placed into 0.24 m3 plastic containers and disposed at the Lanchkhuti Municipal landfill according to the agreement with Solid Waste Management Company.
+The following should be taken into account:

+- Generation of dust should be avoided; - Plastic containers should be closed to prevent spread of the smell and also to avoid contact of rodents and insects with the waste. - The personnel involved in the handling of hazardous and non-hazardous waste will undergo specific training in waste handling, treatment and storage; - Burning of waste on any construction site is forbidden.